 The performance information shown does not reflect the deduction of the redemption fee;

 if it did, the performance would be lower.

-Latin American stocks have trailed other emerging regions over the past 12 months and the year-to-date period.
+Latin American stocks have lagged the broader emerging markets benchmark over the past 12 months and the year-to-date period.
 However, we believe that the reasons for investing in the region are intact.
 Most countries have implemented sound macroeconomic policies in the past 15 years, resulting in greater fiscal discipline, tame inflation, and stronger financial systems, which are all positive developments in a region with a history of boom and bust cycles.
 Over the past decade, the size of the middle class in Latin America has soared while the portion of people in poverty has fallen.
-These trends (an expanding middle class, declining poverty, rising consumption, and real wage growth) are the source of huge economic potential.
-We are optimistic that economic and earnings growth in Latin America and other emerging markets will outpace that of developed markets over time.
+The trends of an expanding middle class, declining poverty, rising consumption, and real wage growth are the drivers of huge economic potential.
+Over time, we believe that economic and earnings growth in Latin America and other emerging markets will outpace that of developed markets.